 Learning the hard way in vietnam.
 Trying to learn enough of the local language to help you get around can really be a challenge for your comfort zone.

 Basically it was like a travel version of NaNoWriMo -which I attempted to do, but got too busy and stopped doing.
 ANYWAY in 2012 Bootsnall is doing the Indie Travel Challenge again, except this time they’ll be giving a topic prompt every week instead of every day and it will last for the entire year.
 This week’s prompt (the first of the year) is ‘Resolutions’.
-A fitting topic.
 Berlin on a Budget: 6 FREE Activities.
-Photo Credit Shadowed by a dark past and constantly in the process of rebuilding, Berlin is a sprawling, edgy, and vibrant city with something for everyone’s tastes.
+Photo Credit.

 It’s January and the cold season is about to begin.
 Sure, it’s been snowing since November and winter is definitely underway, but in Banff, the real winter weather doesn’t start until January and February.
+Those are the months when the temperature drops, drastically.
+In January and February everyone bundles up and staying outside for longer than an hour could be considered an extreme sport.
 Exhale in Banff.
 The patio outside the front of the hotel has been cleared off, and there are only a few people sitting outside.

 Itʼs early, and a cup of hot chocolate keeps my hands warm as I walk outside to find a seat.
 The Banff Springs Hotel, which resembles a Scottish Baronial Castle, looms up behind me as I sit down.
 The air is crisp and cool.
 Why you should keep your travel savings in a different bank.
 TweetTweet This is a guest post by Emily Starbuck Gerson of Maiden Voyage.